the French flag

 The Rules for the Direction of the Mind (Regulae) is an early work by Descartes, which he revised throughout his life and which was only published posthumously.

-An unfinished text, it contains the seeds of the foundational elements of Descartes's thought: the search for a method to discover certain truths, the arithmetic-geometric model, and more.
+An unfinished text, it contains in embryo the foundational elements of Descartes's thought: the search for a method to discover certain truths, the arithmetic-geometric model, and more.

 Other works: Meditations on First Philosophy Passions of the Soul

-In this work, Descartes sets out various rules for a universal method to guide thought in its pursuit of truth.
+In this work, Descartes lays out various rules for a universal method to guide thought in its pursuit of truth.

-This first rule offers Descartes an opportunity to develop an important idea: we should not adopt, in science, the principle of specialisation, namely the study of a single science.
+This first rule gives Descartes occasion to develop an important idea: we should not adopt, in science, the principle of specialisation — that is, the restriction to a single science.

-Specialisation is necessary in the arts: one becomes a master (for example, a virtuoso of the violin) only by dedicating oneself solely to the object of one’s art: It is not the hands of the same man that can become accustomed to cultivating the fields and playing the zither
+Specialisation is necessary in the arts: one becomes a master — a virtuoso of the violin, for instance — only by dedicating oneself entirely to one's art: It is not the hands of the same man that can become accustomed to cultivating the fields and playing the zither 2.

 To reach truth, however, we must avoid restricting ourselves to a single science.
-Here, Descartes develops a critique of the fragmentation of the sciences—current in his time, as in ours—which, he argues, should be reabsorbed into a unified science.
+Here Descartes develops a critique of the fragmentation of the sciences — prevalent in his time as in ours — arguing that they should be reabsorbed into a unified science.

 The unity of the sciences arises from their essential common ground: